MozillaFoundation/foundation.mozilla.org/README.md

 If you need to reset this database, rerun step 2 (with `dropdb foundation` as first command) through 5 to get back to a clean copy of the production database.

+### Resolving conflicting Django migrations

+**AKA: What to do when a migration lands before yours**

+- Create a new, separate local instance of `foundation` per "Setup steps" above.
+- Check out your new PR branch locally.
+- Delete *all* your PR's migrations and commit the deletion.
+- Run `inv makemigrations`
+- Commit the newly generated migration.
+- Run `inv migrate` to verify and run new migration.
+- Push changes to your PR branch.

 ### Running the project for front-end development

 - At the root of the project you can run: `npm start`, which will start the server as well as watch tasks for recompiling changes to JS(X) and Sass files.